Skip to main content

 Option Cost Does It Fix the Problem?

-Incontinence pads $50–$200/month ($16,800 over 7 years*) No — masks symptoms
+Incontinence pads $50 to $200/month ($16,800 over 7 years) No. Masks symptoms.

-Surgery $10,000–$30,000+ Sometimes — with recovery time and surgical risks
+Surgery $10,000 to $30,000+ Sometimes.
+Comes with recovery time and surgical risk.

 A few things that help with cost: